Top

 After receiving child support consecutively, it can be concerning when your ex-spouse all abruptly stops making payments.
 There are many reasons why a parent may stop fulfilling their child support obligations.
 For example, the parent lost their job, has health issues impacting their finances, or they are just flat out refusing to pay the support.
 The Law Offices of Michael D. Iverson is here to assist families that are struggling with child support matters.

-Why Have Payments Stopped?
+Why Have Child Support Payments Stopped?

 One of the first steps is to determine why payments stopped.
 When parents stop making payments If a parent is not making payments because of a medical issue, they are unemployed, or any other reason that was out of their control, then the non-custodial parent may have options to work out an agreement so that more money can be paid at a later time or so that other types of help can be given by the non-custodial parent until payments can be made once again.